-I. A major donor only gives a \$10,000 contribution to a superior court judge candidate.
+I. A major donor's only gives contribution is a \$10,000 contribution to a superior court judge candidate.
 Where does the major donor file?

 The major donor files as a county major donor committee with the County Registrar of Voters.